paradoxical95/ObsidianNotes/THM - Notes.md

   `echo "hello" > "$filename"`
 `fi`
 //Here, `-f` checks if the file exists & `-w` checks if its writable. `-r` for readable and `-d` to see if it's a directory.

+(Part of Network Fundamentals Module)
+##### **LAN Basics**
+*Subnetting* :
+We know, IP Addrs are split into 4 octets, ranging from 0-255.
+Subnet is just a sub-category, also ranging from 0-255, 4 bytes(32 bits).
+Subnets use IP Addr in 3 different ways -> ID the network addr, ID the host addr & ID the default gateway.
+Examples ->
+N/W Addr - Identifies the actual start of the N/W and its existence.
+Device with 192.168.1.100 will be on the N/w identified by 192.168.1.0
+Host Addr - Used to identify a device on the subnet.
+A device will have the N/W Addr of 192.168.1.1 Default Gateway - A special addr assigned to a device on the N/W that is capable of sending info to another network.
+Any data that needs to go to a device that isn't on the same network (168.1.0) will be sent to this device.
+These devices can use any host addr but usually use either the first or the last addr in the network (.1 or .254)

+ARP is the link b/w the MAC Addr & IP Addr of any device on the network.
+ARP Req (packet) is sent -- a message is broadcasted on the N/w asking the MAC of the IP in question.
+Only the valid party is allowed to respond via the ARP Reply (packet).

+DHCP is responsible for assigning the IP Addresses.
+When not manually assigned, a new device sends out a `DHCP Discover` req to get any DHCP servers on the N/w.
+DHCP Server then replies back with an IP Addr via the `DHCP Offer` reply.
+Then device gets it, sends back a confirmation via `DHCP Request` to the server.
+Lastly, the DHCP server sends the reply acknowledging via `DHCP ACK`.
+Device only sends 2 messages - Discover & Request.
+Server has the other 2, OFFER & ACK.

+##### **OSI Model**
+7 Layers.